Land acknowledgement: Australia

 In Australia, the Acknowledgement of Country is related to but distinct from the Welcome to Country.
 A Welcome to Country is performed by a traditional owner/custodian of the land that one is currently on, while an Acknowledgement of Country may be performed by anyone.
 These customs are a rejection of the colonial idea of terra nullius, which was overturned by the Mabo decision in 1992.
 The Welcome to Country is a ritual performed that is intended to highlight the cultural significance of the surrounding area to a particular Aboriginal Australian or Torres Strait Islander clan or language group.

 Canada

-In Canada, land acknowledgments became more popular after the 2015 Truth and Reconciliation Commission report (which argued that the country's Indian residential school system had amounted to cultural genocide) and the election of a Liberal majority led by Justin Trudeau that same year.
+In Canada, land acknowledgments became more popular after the 2015 Truth and Reconciliation Commission report (which recognized that the country's Indian residential school system had amounted to cultural genocide) and the election of a Liberal majority led by Justin Trudeau that same year.
 By 2019, they were a regular practice at events including National Hockey League games, ballet performances, and parliament meetings.

-In May 2025, at the beginning of his Speech from the Throne during the opening of the Parliament of Canada, King Charles III read a land acknowledgement in recognition of the land being unceded territory of the Algonquin and Anishinaabeg people.
+At the beginning of the 2025 Speech from the Throne during the opening of the Parliament of Canada, King Charles III acknowledged that Ottawa was unceded territory of the Algonquin and Anishinaabeg people.

 New Zealand

 In New Zealand, land acknowledgments recognize the Indigenous Māori and Moriori peoples.
 Māori words are commonly used in greetings of public speakers, acknowledgments of publications, and legislation to recognize their presence.
 Usage of Māori place names before English place names similarly acknowledges Māori relations with the place.
-In 2022, Te Pati Māori delivered a petition with 70,000 signatures to the New Zealand Parliament which called to change the country's official name to its Māori name, Aotearoa.